ankraft/onem2m-jupyter-notebooks/README.md

 - [onem2m-99-cleanup.ipynb](onem2m-99-cleanup.ipynb)
 The code in this notebook removes the resources created by the other notebooks.
 This should be the last notebook to run, but can be executed whenever necessary.

-## Docker
-This section explains how to generate a Docker container for the notebooks and running it.

-### Building a Docker Container

-There is already a [Dockerfile](Dockerfile) in the distribution to build a new Docker container.
-After starting your Docker instance, just run the command:

-	docker build -t notebook .

-### Running the Docker Container

-To run the built container use the following command:

-	docker run -p 8888:8888 --rm --name notebook notebook

-The container will still be running attached to your terminal.
-To detach it, add the *-d* option.

-The *--rm* option removes the notebook container from your Docker instance after termination.
-This is useful because it removes all output and changes you might have done to the notebooks during a session.

-Please note that the notebooks might not launch in your browser automatically, but you can access the Notebooks via your browser at [http://localhost:8888](http://localhost:8888).

-### Downloading & Running from DockerHub

-You might also just download a pre-provisioned version of the notebooks from [https://hub.docker.com](https://hub.docker.com):

-	docker run -p 8888:8888 --rm --name onem2m-notebooks ankraft/onem2m-notebooks

-### Running with Docker Compose
-To run the the notebooks together with the ACME CSE:

-- In a terminal shell in the same directory as the *docker-compose.yml* file resides, run the command ```docker-compose up -d```
-- To shutdown the notebooks and the CSE,  run the command ```docker-compose down```

 ## License

 These Notebooks are available under the BSD 3-Clause License.